Which consumption method gets you the highest?

 You get nearly the same loss with a bong, due to the heating source.
 Bongs are known for giving you a cooler, smoother smoke on your end, but the loss through pyrolytic destruction occurs as you’re lighting the bud.
 THC is released around 390 degrees Fahrenheit, and temperatures above this begin to release and damage the THC, such as the 3,590-degree flame of a standard lighter.

-Vaporizers, different from your typical oil vapes, are considered the most precise form of smoking weed.
+Old school vaporizers-which are different the ultra convenient portable vapes we are so privileged to enjoy today– are considered the most precise form of smoking weed.
 They utilize a highly controlled heating source to bring your weed to the exact temperature that releases optimal THC without causing too much loss.
 You will still inevitably have some loss, simply due to the time your bud starts to be heated till it’s to optimal temp, with a bit of waste at the end when the bud begins to dry and burn.

 Typically vaporizers will have a total loss of 30-45% THC.
 We’ll use 40% loss as an example, meaning you receive 60% of the THC.

-If you had a strain like Point Break with 20% THC, you can figure out how much THC you would receive from a typical bowl.
+If you had a strain with 20% THC, you can figure out how much THC you would receive from a typical bowl.

 1000 milligrams * .20 (20%) = 200 milligrams of THC